-The project has been a huge success so far, and as time goes, we can only hope for it to get even better.
+The project has been a huge success so far, and as time goes on, we can only hope for it to get even better.

 Google Ads Store Visits – what are they?

-Targeted for retailers and event locations that want to connect user behaviour to their PPC ad program, the AdWords will essentially be collecting data on the number of people that clicked through your ads and thereafter made an effort to come to your online store to make a purchase.
+Targeted at retailers and event locations that want to connect user behaviour to their PPC ad program, AdWords will essentially be collecting data on the number of people that clicked through your ads and thereafter made an effort to come to your online store to make a purchase.

 The metric can’t tell if the shop visitor went through with the purchase, only that they visited it after clicking on your PPC ad.

 Google’s main goal is to supply you with the data so you can find out if the ad you ran is working.
 In addition, more data will be provided focusing on the nature of that particular click so you can optimize the ad for even better results in the future.

 As it stands, Google has been able to record more than 7 billion physical store visits from almost every imaginable corner of the earth.

 For privacy reasons, the data thrives on anonymity, by aggregating both current and past data from the people who’ve turned their location history on.